DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Results

 \section{Results}

 We run the simulation described above and tweak the film morphology, intertube spacing, and quenching-site-density to study the effects on the diffusion tensor.
 Each simulation domain is roughly 200 nm $\times$ 200 nm $\times$ 20 nm, where the smallest dimension is the film thickness.
-We study two different chiralities, (4,2) and (6,1), because the diffusion-tensor elements differ by about an order of magnitude despite the CNTs having similar diameters, which allows us to create films with similar numbers of tubes for the same desired dimensions.
 In Fig. \ref{Fig7}, we show the time evolution of exciton position within the film.
 Colored dots represent excitons, which start in the center of the simulation domain (injection region) and diffuse through the film.

+We study two different chiralities, (4,2) and (6,1).
+They have similar diameters, which allows us to create films with similar numbers of tubes for the same simulation-domain dimensions, but their diffusion-tensor elements differ by about an order of magnitude.